Pathduck/vid2ani/README.md

 5: Sierra2_4a
 6: No Dithering
 -------------------------------------------------------------------------------------------------------------
 When bayer dithering is selected, the Bayer Scale option defines the scale of the pattern (how much the crosshatch pattern is visible).
 A low value means more visible pattern for less banding, and higher value means less visible pattern at the cost of more banding.The option must be an integer value in the range [0,5].
 The Default is 2.
-Bayer Scale is optional and can only be enabled when using bayer dithering
+Bayer Scale is optional and can only be enabled when using bayer dithering.
 ```

 ## Examples:
 ```
-  gifenc sample.mp4
+  gifconv sample.mp4
-  gifenc sample.mp4 -f 20 -r 450
+  gifconv sample.mp4 -f 20 -r 450
-  gifenc sample.mp4 -s 5:40 -e 5
+  gifconv sample.mp4 -s 5:40 -e 5
+  gifconv sample.mp4 -o babydance.gif -m 2 -k -b 3
 ```

 ## Tips